Should You Become a Cruise Ship Nurse?

 2. Interesting People

 You’ll meet a variety of people through your crew alone.
-On top of that, you’ll encounter passengers from various backgrounds and meet people at your destinations when you have time to explore off the ship.
+On top of that, you’ll encounter passengers from various backgrounds and cultures and meet people at your destinations when you have time to explore off the ship.

 3. Low Cost of Living